mairobin/LinkedIn-LeadGeneration/README.md

 - Enrich (optional branch): Separately, you can run `cli.py enrich` to fill company attributes (industries, size, legal form, website, news).
 This step reads pending companies from the DB and writes back enrichment.

 ### Linear vs branches
-- Core run (`main.py`): linear search → extract → validate/clean → print; with optional AI website discovery inside extraction, and optional DB write at the end.
+- Core run (via `cli.py run ingest-people`): search → extract → validate/clean → print; optional DB write at the end.
 - Enrichment: separate branch triggered via CLI after ingestion.
 It does not run during the core search unless you invoke the CLI enrich command.

 ## Editing Prompts and Models (Simple)

 - Models:
   - Set `OPENAI_MODEL` in your environment (defaults to `gpt-4o-mini`).
-  - It is consumed via `config/settings.py` as `settings.openai_model` and used by both `services/enrichment_service.py` and `data_extractor.AIProfileExtractor`.
+  - It is consumed via `config/settings.py` as `settings.openai_model` and used by `services/enrichment_service.py` and `pipelines/steps/extract_data.AIProfileExtractor`.

 - Prompts:
   - Company enrichment prompt: edit `prompts/enrichment_prompt.txt`.